WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 Understanding and effectively utilizing global state, local context, and derived state is crucial for leveraging the full power of the Interactivity API.
 By following the guidelines and examples provided in this guide, you can make informed decisions on when and how to use these state management techniques to create efficient, scalable, and maintainable interactive blocks.

 Remember, the key to effective state management is to keep your state minimal and avoid redundancy.
 Use derived state to compute values dynamically, and choose between global state and local context based on the scope and requirements of your data.
-This will lead to a cleaner, more robust application architecture that is easier to debug and maintain.
+This will lead to a cleaner, more robust architecture that is easier to debug and maintain.